logankimm/SQLite-Clone/5_RecordStorage_Implmentation.md

 1. Parts:
     1. ID: The first block in the record
 #### Special Notes
-The first block contains a stack of deleted blocks that can be reused/reallocated so that memory is not wasted
+- The first block contains a stack of deleted blocks that can be reused/reallocated so that memory is not wasted
+- TrailingContent == Block Content

 ## Class/Interface Attributes
 1.